chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

  - [1.1.0-alpha](https://github.com/chronoDave/Doombox/releases/tag/1.1.0-alpha)
  - [1.1.0-beta](https://github.com/chronoDave/Doombox/releases/tag/1.1.0-beta)

-The first publicly usable release of Doombox, 1.x.x has more features and better UX compared to 0.7.0.
+The first publicly usable release of Doombox.
+1.x.x has more features and better UX compared to 0.7.0.
 Although this release is far better than 0.7.0, it still has a couple problems.

 ##### Performance

 Arguably one of the hardest problems to solve, performance is something I have struggled with for quite some time.
-As the library grows, the performance decreases.
+As my music collection grows, Doombox' performance decreases.
 The struggles with performance can be broken down in two distinct parts, **storage** and **rendering**

 **Storage**

 Storing things (like metadata) is quite simple in Doombox.
 Music gets scanned for metadata, which gets stored in a database.
 However, things get tricky when you're scanning 10k+ songs.
 Suddenly, that 16ms scan seems to take forever.
 When dealing with a large quantity of items like this, every millisecond counts.

 With no (proper) way to benchmark the performance of the database, I spent a lot of time figuring out how to make Doombox faster.
+I quickly realized that for the next release benchmarks would be mandatory if I wanted more control over Doombox' performance.

 **Rendering**